Firehead94/ServerBlocks/README.md

 ServerBlock
 ===========

-Block for use on multiplayer focused servers.
+Blocks for use on multiplayer focused servers.